cconsta1/ABMA/index.md

 <a name="Conclusion"></a>
 ## Conclusion
+<i> • Model-based thinking • Building good models • Being a good modeler • Modeling for the future </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>     <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>